-Family Connect (MASH) will discuss with Police HAU to support the completion of a risk assessment at the earliest opportunity
+Family Connect (MASH) will discuss with Police HAU to support the completion of a risk assessment at the earliest opportunity.

-If referral is adult led children are and identified being resident present family within the home, the referral form will be shared with Family Connect with along supporting evidence
+If referral is adult led children are and identified as being resident present within the family the referral home, form will be shared with Family Connect along with all supporting evidence.

-Safeguarding, Triage and No further action are key outcomes following the completion of Request for services form
+Safeguarding, Triage and No further action are key outcomes following the completion of Request for services form.

-Agreed outcomes will be shared between Family Connect and Police.
+Agreed outcomes will be shared between Family Connect and the Police.